 The Plan is a defined contribution plan to which participants may make contributions of not less than 1% and up to 100% of their earnings.
 The Plan provides for all participant contributions to be made with tax-deferred dollars under Section 401(k) of the Internal Revenue Code.
 These contributions are excluded from the participant's current wages for federal income tax purposes.
-The Internal Revenue Code has set a maximum of \$18,000 for tax-deferred contributions that may be excluded for any individual participant in both 2016 and 2015.
+The Internal Revenue Code has set a maximum of \$18,000 for tax-deferred contributions that may be excluded for any individual participant in both 2017 and 2016.

 The Internal Revenue Code also allows additional catch-up contributions for participants age fifty or older.
-The maximum additional contribution allowed was \$6,000 in 2016 and 2015, respectively.
+The maximum additional contribution allowed was \$6,000 in 2017 and 2016.
 The Plan also provides for Company contributions in the form of matching contributions and non-elective contributions.